Digraph Examples & Word Lists What is a Digraph?

 The single sound the two consonants make is called a single phoneme.

-👉 Take a look at Scholar Within’s summer reading program to find this story and more taught through video lessons.
+👉 Take a look at Scholar Within’s homeschool reading program to find this story and more taught through video lessons.

 After the Story of Consonant Digraphs and Blends